Real-life experience • Not medical advice

 Maybe she wanted to rant about her daughters-in-law on the walk, but nothing came out.
 Just kidding.

 She climbs stairs, handles slopes, and has zero pain.
-Best of all, she stands and walks with confidence.
-That matches her personality again—graceful and strong.
+Best of all, she stands and walks with confidence—graceful and strong.
+That’s her personality again.

-1. Did they get a robotic, computer-navigated surgery?
-The results are different for sure.
+• Did they get a robotic, computer-navigated surgery?

-2. Did the patient follow all the post-surgery instructions properly?
+• Did the patient follow post-surgery instructions properly?

-4. Did the patient walk regularly after the surgery?
+• Did the patient walk regularly after surgery?

 The Keys to a Successful Knee Surgery